Full-Stack-93/alx-system_engineering-devops-1/0x03-shell_variables_expansions/README.md

 Task 8 - Write a script that prints the result of the addition of 128 with the value stored in the environment variable 'TRUEKNOWLEDGE', followed by a new line.
 Script: echo $(($TRUEKNOWLEDGE+128))

+Task 9 - Write a script that prints the result of 'POWER' divided by 'DIVIDE', followed by a new line.
+POWER and DIVIDE are environment variables
+Script: echo $((POWER/DIVIDE))